-Update (July 11): The Vancouver Police Department announced that David Sullivan was located in the U.S. and his family has been notified.
+Update (July 17): Although the Vancouver Police Department (VPD) announced on July 11 that David Sullivan was located in the U.S., the VPD confirmed on July 17 that the wrong person was located and the search for Sullivan has been reopened.

 Vancouver police are renewing a call for help in finding a 61-year-old man with medical conditions who has been missing for almost two weeks and have provided an update along with new photos released.